-A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption
+A simple logic: \mathcal{DL} Concept-forming operators Sentences Semantics Entailment Open World Assumption OWA is tricky...

 Closed- vs. open-world semantics

 Differently by many other formalisms, Description Logics are based on an Open World Assumption.

 If a sentence cannot be inferred, then its truthness value is unknown.